vineyard-bloom/bloom-starter/README.md

     * [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
     * [Redux Dev Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)

 3. Copy over any configuration from config-sample into a new config.json file.
+If you're not running a server on localhost:3000, make sure you point it to the correct api url.
+Or, if you're not running an api at all, set `useWebServiceStub` to `true`.

 4. Boot up the server in the root directory with `yarn dev`.
 By default, it's served on port 8080.